Receiving cards from the Bureau

-It’s important to remember that all clubs and special interest groups calls must be separately listed in their own right, using the club/group’s unique affiliated number and not attached as Secondary call signs to anyone’s personal details.
+It’s important to remember that all clubs and special interest groups calls must be separately listed in their own right, using the club or group’s unique affiliated number and not attached as Secondary call signs to anyone’s personal details.

-Updating can be done at any time, by using the form at Update Personal or Club Membership Information or by phoning RSGB HQ on 01234 832 700, to make the changes.
-Remember also to supply and maintain stamped, addressed, envelopes to all relevant sub-manager for each one of your call signs.
+Updating can be done at any time, by logging into your Membership Services account or by phoning RSGB HQ on 01234 832 700, to make the changes.
+Remember also to supply and maintain stamped, addressed, envelopes to all relevant sub-managers for each one of your call signs.

 Find your QSL sub-manager

-Currently, “First & Second Class” stamps allow the same weight (100gms) and up to C5 size to be posted as a “Letter”.
-Letters of this size must also fit through a postal slot of only 5mm in height allowing approximately 10-12 QSL cards to be sent, according to thickness etc. Alternatively a “Large Letter” allows the same weight of cards to be sent but up to 25mm in height, which allows significantly more cards to be sent at one time, for only a small increase in stamp value.
-If you expect to receive a large volume of cards this should be considered before sending envelopes to your sub manager.
+Currently, 1st and 2nd class stamps allow the same weight—100g–and up to C5 size to be posted as a “Letter”.
+Letters of this size must also fit through a postal slot of only 5mm in height allowing approximately 10 to 12 QSL cards to be sent, according to thickness, etc. Alternatively a “Large Letter” allows the same weight of cards to be sent but up to 25mm in height, which allows significantly more cards to be sent at one time, for only a small increase in stamp value.
+If you expect to receive a large volume of cards this should be considered before sending envelopes to your sub-manager.
 The envelope size should though still be restricted to C5 even if you use the “Large Letter” stamp.

 Members must use SAEs, as sub-managers are not authorized or insured to accept money in lieu of postage stamps.
 RSGB is not liable in case of any loss or dispute.

 All available cards are dispatched to members by sub-managers on a quarterly basis.
 Envelopes are only dispatched if cards are available.
 To reduce delays they are not held back until the pricing in proportion stamp value is reached.